-Kim Fearnbach, a former standout player at NCAA Division III Wesley College in Dover, Del., begins her fourth season on the University of Delaware women's soccer staff as a volunteer assistant coach in 2015.
+Kim Fearnbach, a former standout player at NCAA Division III Wesley College in Dover, Del., completed her fifth and final season on the University of Delaware women's soccer staff as a volunteer assistant coach in 2016.

 A native of Pennington, N.J., Fearnbach earned her degree in physical education with a minor in psychology and coaching from Wesley in 2012.